Iraq–Syria border: History

 At the start of the 20th century, the Ottoman Empire controlled what is now Syria and Iraq.
-During the First World War an Arab Revolt, supported by Britain, succeeded in removing the Ottomans from most of the Middle East.
+During the First World War, an Arab Revolt - supported by Britain - succeeded in removing the Ottomans from most of the Middle East.
 As a result of the Anglo-French Sykes-Picot Agreement, Britain gained control of the Ottoman vilayets of Mosul, Baghdad and Basra, which it organised into the mandate of Iraq in 1920, with France organising a mandate over Syria.

 In the period 1920-23 France and Britain signed a series of agreements, collectively known as the Paulet–Newcombe Agreement, which created the modern Jordan-Syria and Iraq–Syria borders, as an amendment to what had been designated the A zone in the Sykes–Picot Agreement.
 In 1932, it was finalised following a League of Nations commission review.

 Since the beginning of the 2003 Iraq War, the border region has become unstable, exacerbated since 2011 by the ongoing Syrian Civil War.
-Most of the border region on both sides was part of the Islamic State of Iraq and the Levant (ISIL) for some years, although its northernmost portion remained under Kurdish control, forming the border between Rojava and Iraqi Kurdistan.
+Most of the border region on both sides was part of the Islamic State (IS) for some years, although its northernmost portion remained under Kurdish control, forming the border between Rojava and Iraqi Kurdistan.
 The Islamic State has since lost control of the border, which is controlled by Rojava and the Syrian government on the Syrian side, and the Kurdistan Regional Government and Iraqi government on the Iraqi side.